It seems like a strange question, but who or what is a photographer anyway?

 There was a time when people would ask me what I do, and I would reply unhesitatingly “I’m a photographer”.
 I knew those words conjured images of a professional with at least two cameras dangling from shoulder or neck, toting a bag stuffed full of lenses and film.

 Only professional photographers carried that much gear.
-Photography was too complicated, too expensive and too cumbersome for all but an exclusive (mainly male) group of professionals and the keenest of amateurs (who could afford the equipment).
+Photography was too complicated, too expensive and too cumbersome for all but an exclusive (mainly white male) group of professionals and the keenest of amateurs (who could afford the equipment).

 I’m describing photography as it was practiced, give or take some technical advances, since its invention by Niepce and Daguerre in the first part of the 19th century.

 Put simply, up until 20 years ago when digital photography first became widely accessible, the world of photography was relatively exclusive, specialized and technical.
 Amateurs bought cameras to dabble, to take pictures from time to time or to explore the art of photography (usually in black and white).